Join this network of well-connected graduates

 TAM graduates work in a number of different professional fields.
 Their career paths are diverse and highly interesting.
 Some work for think tanks and NGOs such as the Bertelsmann Foundation, the Goethe Institute and the Brookings Institution.
 Others work for their federal government in foreign-service capacities as well as for entities such as the Pentagon, the US Department of Energy, the Labor Department, and USAID.
 Meanwhile, some TAM grads work for private firms such as lobbying shops, airlines or risk-management companies.
 Finally, another segment of our graduates go on for PhDs, JDs or Business credentials and / or work on university campuses as faculty members, instructors or administrators.
 Please read about some of our graduates below.

-Esha Grover Kaur Sarai ‘15 is an International Broadcaster at Voice of America (VOA) based in Washington, D.C.
-Her career at VOA has spanned four and a half years.
+Esha Grover Kaur Sarai ‘15 was an International Broadcaster at Voice of America (VOA) based in Washington, D.C.
+She now works in New York for CPJ – the Committee to Protect Journalists.
+The interview below was conducted last year when Esha was still with VOA.
 While completing her TransAtlantic Masters (TAM) degree, Esha studied institutional organization and theory surrounding the European Union and formulated her Master’s thesis based on the literature on immigrant assimilation and race relations in the EU.
 Her recent work has largely focused on covering the 2020 US presidential election.

 TAM ADVISORY BOARD